peterwisu/Peterwisu/README.md

 You can click the Preview link to take a look at your changes.
 --->
 <h1 align="center">👋 Hi, I’m Wish (Peter) Suhartidamrong, my GitHub account <a href='https://github.com/Peterwisu'> @Peterwisu<a></h1>
-<h3 align="center">A passionate undergraduate computer science student from University of Surrey, who is currently interested in Machine Learning and others Artificial Intelligence</h3>
+<h3 align="center">A passionate undergraduate computer science student from University of Surrey, who is currently interested in Deep Learning and others fields of Artificial Intelligence</h3>

 - 📫 How to reach me **peterwisu@gmail.com**